1885

 Song: Mr. Watkins, "Solider's Dream."

 The Chairman then said:- "Gentlemen, the next toast I have to propose is one I am sure will be mostly heartily received.
 I may say it is the toast of the evening, it is 'Success to the Locomotive Steam Enginemen and Firemen's Friendly Society, and the health of the general secretary, Mr. Brooks.' (loud cheers.)
 I may also say that this society is one of the oldest, and has proved itself to be one of the best societies of its kind in the kingdom.
 (Cheers.)
-I have carefully examined the balance sheets, which your branch secretary kindly gave me a few days ago, and I find that after paying all just dues and claims, you have a very handsome balance in hand.
-Theis speaks well for the manner in which your society is managed.
+I have carefully examined the balance sheets, which your branch secretary kindly gave me a few days ago, and I find that after paying all just dues and claims, you have a very handsome balance in hand .
+This speaks well for the manner in which your society is managed.
 (Hear, hear.)
 I can further say that the best thing any young man can do is to join this society as early as possible.
 (Hear, hear.)
 I find we have rather a long programme to go through this evening, so I will not, therefore, detain you with any lengthy remarks, but will ask you to drink, with a good heart, 'Success to the Locomotive Steam Enginemen and Firemen's Friendly Society, and the health of Mr. Brooks, the general secretary.'
 I have also to couple to this toast the names of Messrs.
 W. Elliss and T.B.
 Holland."
 (This was received with three time three.)

 Song; Mr. G. Preston, "Ben Bolt."

-"I am exceedingly pleased to have the opportunity this evening to respond to the toast which has been so ably proposed, and mot heartily recieved, vi., that of 'Success of the Locomotive Steam Enginemen and Firemen's Friendly Society, and the health of our general secretary.'
+"I am exceedingly pleased to have the opportunity this evening to respond to the toast which has been so ably proposed, and mot heartily recieved, viz., that of 'Success of the Locomotive Steam Enginemen and Firemen's Friendly Society, and the health of our general secretary.'
 There are three reasons why it gives me so much pleasure to respond to this toast.
 First, most of you are aware I am a member and an officer of this branch, and it is only natural I should be pleased to hear the society spoken of in such a praiseworthy manner, as our worthy chairman's done this evening.
 (Hear, hear.)
 Secondly, this the first time we have ever had such a gathering as this in Battersea in connection with this society, and I feel confident the result will be very satisfactory, and before this day twelve months we shall have a large increase of members in the Battersea branch (Loud cheers.)
-Thirdly, because the toast was proposed by an official, and more especially as it is by the one under whom I myself am employed. most of us know that locomotive officials, as a rule, are very good at taking hints, providing they are given in the right way, and as we have a few here this evening, I have thought to myself since we started to go through our programme, it would be a very good opportunity to give them a polite one - (laughter) - by our chairman speaking of the society in the manner he has done this evening, and no doubt it will go forth amongst the enginemen and firemen throughout the line that he encourages them to join this society, and in so doing he is encouraging them to provide against the numerous emergencies incidental to railway work.
+Thirdly, because the toast was proposed by an official, and more especially as it is by the one under whom I myself am employed. most of us know that locomotive officials, as a rule, are very good at taking hints, providing they are given in the right way, and as we have a few here this evening, I have thought to myself since we started to go through our programme, it would be a very good opportunity to give them a polite one - (laughter) - by our chairman speaking of the society in the manner he has done this evening, and no doubt it will go forth amongst the enginemen and firemen through-out the line that he encourages them to join this society, and in so doing he is encouraging them to provide against the numerous emergencies incidental to railway work.
 (Cheers.)
 He is encouraging them to do that which is really the duty of every working man, to provide for a rainy day - (Hear, hear); he is also doing that which is the duty of every official, encouraging 'thrift' amongst those employed under them.
 (Hear, hear) I have given a hint, and I think it is only right that I should give a little information respecting the society (Hear, hear) The society was established in 1839, and on the 31st December, 1884.
 I find we had 9,502 members, and a total balance of £87,596 12s.
 2 1/2d.
 This you will find averages about £9 4s.
 4 1/2d. per member - (loud cheers) - and as far as I can ascertain we are, in proportion to our members, the richest sick benefit and friendly society in the kingdom.
 (Hear, hear) We are the most independent, for I know of no society nearly so large that has had support from the general public, although there is ni class of men the general public are so much indebted to or ought to pay more respect to than locomotive enginemen and firemen. (loud cheers)" I hope before this time next year the Enginmen's Certificate Bill will have been passed.
 It will, in my idea, raise the standard of enginemen fifty per cent., and I hope they will command even more respect in the future that they have ever done in the past.
 (Hear, hear) This society, like most others, has had its numerous difficulties to contend with, but having an excellent general secretary and general committee (who so doubt have had the assistance the branch secretaries and committees), we have up to the present time successfully overcome them.
 (Cheers) It has been the desire of those who have had the management of this society to strictly carryout the rules, and at the same time firmly adhere to the objects for which the society was originally intended.
 It is a friendly society in reality, and it is the duty of every member to see that those they place at the head of affairs strictly adhere to this principle.
 I like trades unions to be trade unions, and friendly or sick benefit societies to remain as such.
 I do not like to see them mixed, for I don't think they work very well together.
 I hope that no gentleman will go away this evening with the idea that I am opposed to trades unions; on the contrary, I am wrapped up in them, and I would like to see every working man the same.
 I feel confident the condition of the working men of this country would be greatly improved.
 (Cheers) I regret Mr. Holland is unable to be present this evening, for I have never had the pleasure of seeing our general secretary, and he and Mr. Holland are very old friends, and I am sure he could tell you a great deal more about the society than I can.
 However, I than you most sincerely for the hearty manner you have received the toast, ' Success to the Locomotive Steam Enginemen and Firemen's Friendly Society, and the health of the general secretary,' and if there are any gentlemen present who are eligible to join, and are not yet members.
 I hope the few remarks I have made, in addition to those made by the chairman, will be sufficient to induce them to join at the earliest opportunity."
 (Cheers)

 Song: Mr. F. Snow, "Simple Benjamin."

-Mr. Anwell, on rising, was loudly cheered, and at some length proposed "Success to the Battersea Branch of the Locomotive Steam Enginemen and Firemen's Friendly Society."
-He said he had been connected with the London and South Western Railway for about twenty eight years.
+Mr. Anwell, on rising, was loudly cheered, and at some length proposed "Success to the Battersea Branch of the Locomotive Steam Enginemen and Firemen's Friendly Society. " He said he had been connected with the London and South Western Railway for about twenty eight years.
 There had been great changes of late; what with some dying and some retiring, there seemed to be quite a new set of men.
 He had always taken an interest in this society, and it was necessary that they should have a branch in Battersea.
 The Battersea branch in Battersea.
 The Battersea branch greatly owed its formation to Mr. Bliss, the secretary, and he certainly must congratulate the members on the success that had attended it.
 He referred very feelingly to the accident which had occurred on the London and South Western Railway the previous day, but he was pleased to say that both the engineman and fireman were members of this society.

 Song: Mr. Frost, "Walked by the Sea."